PrincetonUniversity/ILAng-Doc/verification/refinement.md

 | wdata               | write data     |

-And the `interface mapping` is similar but there the key names are the ILA input variables.
+The `input mapping` is similar to `state mapping` but there the keys are the ILA input variables.
 Currently, input variables with array type are not supported.

 ## Other Sections in Variable Mapping